hertzmann/hertzmann.github.io/_posts/2023-09-08-why-research-labs-should-publish.md

 # 7. To inspire research in areas the company cares about

 As Vova Kim points out, publishing research in an area can inspire outside researchers to work on things the company cares about.
-David Salesin adds: "And along these lines, the benefits are similar to open source.
-For instance, my team published [DreamBooth](https://dreambooth.github.io/) (on arXiv), but that first version wasn't practical.
-Very quickly outside researchers figured out how to make it much more tractable, which in turn helped us put that initial research into products."
+I've heard of a number of stories of this working well.

 # Finding the Balance